wustl-data/wustl-data.github.io/docs/project/progress_report_1.md

 ### Timeline:
 The most important aspect of this project is collecting a useful dataset.
 We will spend from now until the next progress report honing in on what a useful data set will look like and making sure we are further scoping our problem directly.
 Once we have all agreed on what our data set should look like, we will finish our own components of the code and collaborate on the project where our components intersect (for example, Charlie might work with Bob on translating the dataset from SQL to Pandas effectively).

+### Anticipated Roadblocks

+The biggest problem we might face will be the establishment of a training data set that already has the memes classified.
+We might make the assumption that any image in a certain subreddit can be counted as a meme, while we might pick a different subreddit to find similar non-meme images.